jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 These are technically the same type of glove.
 Until I started researching for this article to make sure that I got everything right, I’d actually never heard the phrase “hook and loop gloves.”

-Just to make sure I wasn't crazy, I went to look this up.
+Just to make sure I wasn’t crazy, I went to look this up.
 According to [HookandLoop.com](https://www.hookandloop.com/what-is-hook-and-loop):

 > Essentially, hook and loop is the generic name for VELCRO® Brand-type materials.
 Hook and loop is the name given to the fastening system which uses two sides of material, hook and loop.
 The hook is the rough, scratchy side and the loop is the soft, fuzzy side.
 When brought together, the sides of the hook and loop fabric attach and create a super strong bond, that can still be pulled apart when needed.